weijianzhg/weijianzhg.github.io/_pages/about.md

 I also led the development of the ML based credit risk assessment system for Steadypay, a fintech startup in London.

 I did my PhD in applied mathematics at the University of Manchester, supervised by Prof. Nick Higham, and was a visiting researcher at MIT Computer Science & Artificial Intelligence Laboratory.
 My research area was numerical linear algebra and time-dependent networks.

+## Newsletter

+I've recently started a newsletter on Substack called "The Latticework of Mental Models".
+This newsletter explores various mental models and their applications in decision-making, problem-solving, and understanding complex systems.
+If you're interested in expanding your thinking toolkit and gaining new perspectives, I invite you to [subscribe here](https://latticeworkofmodels.substack.com/).